The-Assembly/movieAppFlutter/README.md

     <b>Nb: If you get the message 'Flutter SDK not located' in VS Code, select 'Locate SDK' and navigate to the Flutter SDK folder you saved earlier</b>

-After creating your starter app, you can replace the contents of your app directory with the code found in this repository.
+After creating your starter app, you can replace the contents of your Flutter project directory with the code found in the movie_app subfolder in this repository (or copy it to a new one, and open that folder afresh in VS Code)

 <b>Don't forget to replace the AWS API Gateway link in the variable _apiGatewayURL in main.dart with your own.
 The gateway URL mentioned in code currently has been retired. </b>